Role

 One experience to hold them all.

-The apps were never going to look like ours.
+The purpose wasn't to control the design of the 3rd party apps.
 Spotify looks like Spotify.
-Netflix looks like Netflix.
+Amazon Video looks like Amazon Video.
 That was never the goal and never the problem to solve.

 The problem was everything in between.

-That meant designing the navigation layer, transitions, and entry and exit points for every app integration as carefully as we designed our own product.
-The hardware interaction had to stay consistent.
+II designed the navigation layer, transition system, and entry and exit points for every app integration — the parts of the experience that exist outside any single app but determine whether the whole thing feels considered or cobbled together.
+Every hardware interaction had to stay consistent.
 The mental model of where you were and how to get back had to hold regardless of which app you were in.

 View more projects